realth000/gitsumu/README.md

     builders:
       gitsumu|info:
         generate_for:
-          # Only generate for lib/example.dart => example.g.dart
+          # Only generate for lib/utils/git_info.dart => git_info.gitsumu.dart
-          - lib/example.dart
+          - lib/utils/gitsumu.dart
         # Uncomment the following options config if you want to generate
         # code into specified folder, such as "lib/generated".
-        # At the same time, you shall use "part of 'generated/xxx.g.dart' in your source file
+        # At the same time, you shall use "part of 'generated/xxx.gitsumu.dart';" in your source file
-        # instead of current "part of 'xxx.g.dart'".
+        # instead of current "part of 'xxx.gitsumu.dart'".
-        # Also, it is recommended to put "lib/generated" folder in .gitignore.
+        # Also, recommend to put "lib/generated/" folder in .gitignore.
         options:
           build_extensions:
             '^lib/{{}}.dart': 'lib/generated/{{}}.gitsumu.dart'
 ```

+## Restriction

+As said above, when using with `build_runner` like `dart run build_runner build`, the generated code will not update
+even environment updated (a new git commit, flutter version changed ...).
+This is because gitsumu only relies on
+environment, `build_runner` can not know whether we need a rebuild. **You need to delete the generated code before
+run `dart run build_runner build` again.**

+Though it's ok to use with `build_runner` in a clean
+environment (like CI/CD), it's highly recommend to use the separate cli `dart run gitsumu` .

-### Debugging
+## Debugging

-Run `dart run gitsumu -v` to enable verbose log print.
+Run `dart run gitsumu -v` to enable verbose log output.